JmsPae/nyhetsportalen-data/docs/media.md

 `logo_small` should be excluded if the main logo is already of a square aspect ratio and easily legible, or is unable to be found.

+#### `color`
+The primary branding color used by the outlet as a [hex triplet](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet).

+If a branding page cannot be found, sample the primary color of the logo.
+Prefer lower-case hexadecimal letters.

 #### `url`
 The URL for the outlet.
 Exclude only if the outlet has zero web presence regardless of whether or not the outlet publishes articles online.